WINGATE KAMLOOPS Canadian

 First Offense – One stroke.

 All “out of bound” markers will be played as Lateral Penalty Areas.
-Take a drop at point of entry and play with one stroke penalty.
-Playing from out of bound area will be a 3 stroke penalty.
+Take a drop at point of entry no closer to the hole (two Club length) and play with one stroke penalty.
+Playing from out of bound area will be a 3-stroke penalty.

 DIVISION